YottaDB/YDBDoc/ProgGuide/isv.rst

 .. note::
    There are some tools on AIX that can aid in mitigating the problems of shared library allocation.
 The /usr/bin/genkld command on AIX lists all of the shared libraries currently loaded.
 This command requires root privileges on AIX 4.3.3 but seems to be a general user command on AIX 5.
 The /usr/sbin/slibclean command requires root privileges and will purge the shared library segment of unused shared libraries making room for new libraries to be loaded.

-* *Establish $ZROUTINES from gtmroutines*
+* *Establish $ZROUTINES from ydb_routines*

-When the environment variable gtmroutines is defined, YottaDB initializes $ZROUTINES to the value of gtmroutines.
+When the environment variable ydb_routines is defined, YottaDB initializes $ZROUTINES to the value of ydb_routines.
 The $ZROUTINES ISV can also be modified using SET command.

 Example:

 .. parsed-literal::
-   $ gtmroutines="./libabc.so ./obj(./src)"
+   $ ydb_routines="./libabc.so ./obj(./src)"
-   $ export gtmroutines
+   $ export ydb_routines
    $ mumps -direct
    YDB>w $ZROUTINES,!;writes "./libabc.so ./obj(./src)"
    YDB>do ^a;runs ^a from libabc.so